qlife/emacs-on-windows-memo-qlife/README.md

 For copyright see COPYING(WTFPL) in the source repository or just do anything you want to do.

 [Emacsw32](http://ourcomments.org/Emacs/EmacsW32.html) is a great package for those who want to test Emacs on windows platform.
-The package itself comes with some command line utilities missed on windows platfroms.
+The package itself comes with some command line utilities missed on windows platforms.

 The DOTemacs file
 ----